 LEWES NEIGHBOURHOOD PLAN

-As we move closer to a neighbourhood plan for Lewes a draft Plan is nearing completion, based upon the contributions of visitors to our exhibitions and workshops over the last two years and work done by community representatives who form our Neighbourhood Plan Steering Group.
-The group has been working hard to give a 'final polish' to text and policy ideas, ready to publish a draft for consultation with all residents and businesses.
+As we move close to completing a neighbourhood plan for Lewes a draft Plan has been produced, based upon contributions of visitors to our exhibitions and workshops over the last three years and the work done by the community representatives who form our steering group.
 Outline policies on themes such as transport and protection of the town's heritage; potential sites for new homes and ideas for design, with supporting arguments, will be presented and must be refined in light of YOUR comments before we are ready to produce the final Plan, so ….